Night World (film)

 Night World is a 1932 American pre-Code drama film featuring Lew Ayres, Mae Clarke, and Boris Karloff.
 The supporting cast includes George Raft and Hedda Hopper (before she became a noted gossip columnist).

 The film was directed by Hobart Henley and features an early Busby Berkeley music number, "Who's Your Little Who-Zis".
 Although Karloff is a villain, he plays a charming man, quite unlike most of the parts he was allowed to play at the time.

 Plot

-On a cold winter's night outside Happy's Nightclub, Irish-American police officer Ryan (Robert Emmett O'Connor) chats with African-American doorman Tim Washington (Clarence Muse), who is worried about his critically ill wife.
-Inside, club owner Happy (Boris Karloff) is arguing with his shrewish but glamorous wife Jill (Dorothy Revier) and welcoming frequent customers Ed Powell (George Raft), a crooked gambler, and Michael Rand (Lew Ayres).
+On a cold winter's night outside Happy's Nightclub, Irish-American police officer Ryan chats with African-American doorman Tim Washington, who is worried about his critically ill wife.
+Inside, club owner Happy is arguing with his shrewish but glamorous wife Jill and welcoming frequent customers Ed Powell, a crooked gambler, and Michael Rand.
 Rand is a wealthy college boy who watched his mother kill his father after catching him with another woman, a case widely covered by the tabloids.
 Rand is now drinking heavily to deaden his pain.

-Backstage, gambler Powell asks chorus girl Ruth Taylor (Mae Clarke) for a date and, after losing an impromptu bet, she agrees to go out with him.
-After the floor show, all the chorus girls are asked to stay late by their cruel dance master, Klauss (Russell Hopton), who is secretly having an affair with Happy's wife Jill.
+Backstage, gambler Powell asks chorus girl Ruth Taylor for a date and, after losing an impromptu bet, she agrees to go out with him.
+After the floor show, all the chorus girls are asked to stay late by their cruel dance master, Klauss, who is secretly having an affair with Happy's wife Jill.